sstur/git-http/man/git-http.1.md

 :	Enable remote locking.

 `-D`, `--dry-run`
-:	Does not upload or delete anything, but tries to get the .git-ftp.log file from remote host.
+:	Does not upload or delete anything, but tries to get the .git-http.log file from remote host.

 `-f`, `--force`
 :	Does not ask any questions, it just does.